tektoncd/community/teps/0106-support-specifying-metadata-per-task-in-runtime.md

 - This support will only be offered for a `PipelineRun` entity.
 - The metadata will only mean annotations and labels.

-### Use Cases
+## Use Cases

-#### Vault Sidecar Injection
+### Vault Sidecar Injection

-A user wants to use [Vault Agent Injector](https://www.vaultproject.io/docs/platform/k8s/injector) to offer required secrets, like API keys, credentials etc., into a target `Pod`, so a `TaskRun` for the Tekton context.
+A user wants to use [Vault Agent Injector](https://www.vaultproject.io/docs/platform/k8s/injector) to offer required secrets, like API keys, credentials etc., into a target `Pod`, so via a `TaskRun` for the Tekton context.
 And the Injector will need the related Vault Agent to render the secrets which are specified either by annotations or templates.
 This configuration will be done based on the required secrets for each `TaskRun` in the runtime as they can not be statically defined in a `Task`.

 Here is an example of configuring the secrets: